 Explore the percentage of adults who received prescriptions for opioids at high dosage over a period of 90 days or more in each state.
 Adults with a cancer diagnosis, sickle cell diagnosis, or in hospice are excluded.
 Lower rates are better on this measure.

 The purple dashed line represents the median, or middle, of all values reported.

 States voluntarily report on Use of Opioids at High Dosage in Persons Without Cancer (OHD-AD) as part of the Core Set of Adult Health Care Quality Measures.
 These data show performance rates for states that voluntarily reported the measure using Adult Core Set measure specifications.
-Adult Core Set performance on this measure is being publicly reported for the first time for Federal Fiscal Year (FFY) 2019.

 The included populations for Adult Core Set measures can vary by state.
 For example, some states include populations in certain programs, such as beneficiaries covered by Medicaid, but exclude beneficiaries in other programs, such as those dually eligible for Medicare and Medicaid.
 In addition, states may include beneficiaries in some delivery systems, but exclude other delivery systems.
 For example, a state may include beneficiaries who are enrolled in managed care, but exclude beneficiaries who are covered on a fee-for-service (FFS) basis.
 This variation in populations can affect measure performance and comparisons between states.

 Specifications for this measure changed substantially for Federal Fiscal Year (FFY) 2019.
 Rates are not comparable with rates reported for previous years.